natalieswork/Riverscape/README.md

 `git clone https://github.com/natalieswork/Riverscape.git`

-## Build Directory
+## Builds Directory

 For users interested only in playing the game without delving into its development, pre-compiled executables are available for both macOS and Windows.
-These can be found in the `build` directory of the repository.
+These can be found in the `builds` directory of the repository.

 ### Windows Installation

-1. Navigate to the `/build/windows` directory.
+1. Navigate to the `/builds/windows` directory.
 2. Download the `.zip` file and extract it.
 4. Double-click the downloaded file to run the game.
 You may need to allow the file to run if a Windows Defender pop-up occurs.
 No additional installation is required.

 ### macOS Installation

-1. Navigate to the `/build/macOS` directory.
+1. Navigate to the `/builds/macOS` directory.
 2. Download the `.zip` file and extract it.
 3. Inside the extracted folder, find the `.app` file.
 4. Drag the `.app` file to your Applications folder to install it.